rebremer/ms-identity-python-webapp-backend/README.md

 - 1b: User calls a REST API to fetch data using token
 - 2: Web app matches the claims in the token with required roles to verify if user is allowed to retrieve data
 - 3: Web app authenticate to the database.
 Two scenarios are supported in this web app as follows:
-  - Scenario a.
+  - a.
 AAD Application Identity: The Identity of the application is used to create bearer token and to authenticate to the database
-  - Scenario b.
+  - b.
 AAD User Passthrough: The access token is used as a bearer token to authenticate the user when calling the Azure SQL Database.

 See also architecture below.